 The CNC shield in this kit has the RAMPS 1.4 board design, originally designed as a part of the RepRap project.

-The RAMPS 1.4 design means that the shield has all the sockets and ports you need to smoothly connect everything you need, including up to five stepper motor drivers, six end stops, an SD card reader and a display unit.
+The RAMPS 1.4 design means that the shield has all the sockets and ports you need to smoothly connect everything you need, including up to five stepper motor drivers, six end stops, an SD card reader, and a display unit.

-This shield allows you to either clone any of the X, Y,Z axes to use as the fourth one or even have a true fourth axis (XYZA) without cloning.
+This shield allows you to either clone any of the X, Y, and Z axes to use as the fourth one or even have a true fourth axis (XYZA) without cloning.

-Thus this kit is designed as open ended as it could be for people looking to play around.
+Thus this kit is designed as open-ended as it could be for people looking to play around.

 This kit includes three DRV8825 stepper drivers, which is an upgrade over the A4988 stepper drivers that power most of the other integrated controllers in this list.

-However, it is only compatible with GRBL 0.9 and not GRBL 1.1 unlike the other controllers in this list.
+However, it is only compatible with GRBL 0.9 and not GRBL 1.1, unlike the other controllers in this list.

 They usually respond within 24 hours to any query.

-- Open-ended design lending customisability
+- Open-ended design lending customizability